angeris/IoTPowerStrip/Arduino/PowerStripArduino/src/README.md

 **Note:** You can only enable the command mode *once* every time the device is restarted.

 ## int initialize()
 Initializes the WiFi module directly to the command mode.
-Returns -1 if the command mode cannot be enabled.
+Returns -1 if the command mode cannot be enabled and 0, otherwise.

 # TODO